New Year Bumper Sale @ Rs. 1 X

 Yes Creo is used to treat typhoid fever.
 It is second-line treatment for typhoid fever.
 If other antibiotics are resistant to salmonella typhi then this drug is found to be very effective to give symptomatic relief during typhoid.

-Creo and doxycyclin can be taken together, as there are no reported harmful interactions between them.
-However, it doesn't mean that no interactions exist between them.
+Creo and amoxicillin can be taken together, as there are no reported harmful interactions between them.
+It gives synergistic effects after taking these two medicines together.
 Please take if prescribed by a doctor.

 This medicine data has been created by -